Jahid1999/Connect-Four/README.md

    # Connect Four

-A repository for implementing **"Connect Four"** game in as a group project for academic purpose.
+A repository for implementing **"Connect Four"** game as a group project for academic purpose.

 **Developers:**